prs-eth/deeplab-lakeice-webcams/README.md

 # Lake Ice Monitoring with Webcams and Crowd-Sourced Images

 This repo implements our paper:
-Prabha R., Tom M., Rothermel M., Baltsavias E., Leal-​Taixe L., Schindler K.: Lake Ice Monitoring with Webcams and Crowd-​Sourced Images, ISPRS Congress, Nice, France, 2020
+Prabha R., Tom M., Rothermel M., Baltsavias E., Leal-​Taixe L., Schindler K.: [Lake Ice Monitoring with Webcams and Crowd-​Sourced Images](https://arxiv.org/pdf/2002.07875.pdf), ISPRS Congress, Nice, France, 2020 (accepted for publication)

 Please cite our paper if you use this code

 ## What this repo contains?